tholcman/deeplens-challenge/training/README.md

 python3 tools/prepare_dataset.py --dataset th --set val --root ds/ --target ./data/val.lst
 ```

-## training
+## Training
-by default it tries to use pretrained model `vgg16_reduced`, I don't know if it is good for `ssd_resnet50` so I have turned it off: `line 222 train/train_net.py`
+By default it tries to use pretrained model `vgg16_reduced`, I don't know if it is good for `ssd_resnet50` so I have turned it off: `line 222 train/train_net.py`.
+Have not found way how to do it with CLI params.

-- run on p2.xlarge with Deeplearning AMI
+- run on p2.xlarge with Deeplearning AMI, at least 200GB disk
 - activate `mxnet_p36` and downgrade mxnet to mxnet-cu90==0.11.1b20171009 (because of Intel Deeplearning Deployment Toolkit doesn't support new one)
 - or create custom virtualenv with proper version ^, for custom virtualenv see mxnet getting started installation instruction